Documentation Index

 Network Proxy Security Model

-When--network-profile or --proxy-allow is used, nono starts an HTTP proxy in the supervisor process and restricts the child to ProxyOnly mode — only localhost:<port> is reachable from inside the sandbox.
+When --network-profile or --allow-domain is used, nono starts an HTTP proxy in the supervisor process and restricts the child to ProxyOnly mode — only localhost:<port> is reachable from inside the sandbox.

 Enforcement Layers